semgrep/semgrep-docs/docs/cli-reference.md

       semgrep --config auto .

   This will automatically fetch rules for your project from the Semgrep Registry.
-NOTE: Using `--config auto` will log in to the Semgrep Registry with your project URL.

   For more information about Semgrep, go to https://semgrep.dev.